Social Anxiety in Teens: Signs, Symptoms, and How to Help

 How do teens express that they have social anxiety?

-How can SAD Affect Teens?
+How can Social anxiety Affect Teens?

 Missing out